Andrew Laming: Parliamentary career

+Elected to the House of Representatives for Bowman, Queensland in 2004 and re-elected in 2007, 2010, 2013, 2016 and 2019, he retired prior to the general election in 2022 after several controversies.

 Controversies

 In 2007, Laming and fellow Queensland Liberal MPs Gary Hardgrave and Ross Vasta were investigated and subsequently cleared of breaches relating to parliamentary entitlements.
 This included A$67,000 for printing campaign material and Laming's five-day employment of a staff member who worked in the office of Hardgrave.
 There was speculation in the media and the Queensland Parliament that funds had been diverted to the Liberals' 2006 state election campaign.
 On 2 March 2007, the Australian Federal Police conducted a search on the three MPs' electoral offices as well as those of a printing company and a graphic artist.
-Laming described the incident as a "routine visit".

 On 13 August, Ross Vasta was cleared and Gary Hardgrave was cleared on 11 September.
 Vasta had admitted making an "administrative error" during the investigation, and repaid nearly $24,000.
 On 28 September 2007, the Commonwealth Director of Public Prosecutions announced that there were not "reasonable prospects of conviction for a criminal offence against Dr Laming", effectively clearing him.